HarvardMapCollection/tutorials-share/content/posts/putumayo/index.md

 description: Follow a research project from a music industry database to a global map.
 See how data cleaning and GIS reveal the hidden geography of the Putumayo World Music collection.
 ---

-We met Natalia Neira Nieto, a G1 in the Ethnomusicology Department this summer when she was completing work for a library fellowship.
+We met Natalia Neira Nieto, a G1 in the Music Department's Ethnomusicology program this summer when she was completing work for a library fellowship.
 Natalia's work this summer was focused on wrangling geographic data about an important recording collection held in the Harvard Eda Kuhn Loeb Music Library.

 Natalia's project, in addition to exploring the subject matter related to her area of study, ethomusicology, uncovered many insights about the complexities and real-world impact that decision making within data projects can entail.
 Her work perfectly encapsulates what one can expect when embarking on a thoughtfully-scoped data project.
 We are happy to share her reflections.